yesnik/mysql-guides/foreign_keys.md

   - we CANNOT insert, update, delete records
   - we CAN read

+*Example 3*

-**Note:** We tried to add foreign key to another table (that has 20 inserts per minute), but got an error:
+We tried to add the foreign key to another table, but got an error:
 *ERROR 1823 (HY000): Failed to add the foreign key constraint 'sales/fk_claims_sms_call_result_id' to system tables*.

-To fix this try to see system table:
+We checked system table:

 ```sql
 select * from information_schema.INNODB_SYS_FOREIGN;
 ```

-There can be a record for trigger that already exists in this system table.
-We need to delete it:
+There can be a record for foreign key that already exists in this system table.
+Why?
+Before this error we cancelled the query for adding foreign key.
+It seems that MySQL cancelled query but didn't delete value from this system table.

 ```sql
 delete from information_schema.INNODB_SYS_FOREIGN where for_name = 'sales/#sql-10d1_3dcfb';
 -- ERROR 1044 (42000): Access denied for user 'root'@'localhost' to database 'information_schema'
 ```

-Why?
-Because `INFORMATION_SCHEMA` is a database within each MySQL instance, the place that stores information about all the other databases that the MySQL server maintains.
+There is no safe way to delete this record from this table because `INFORMATION_SCHEMA` is a database within each MySQL instance, the place that stores information about all the other databases that the MySQL server maintains.
 The `INFORMATION_SCHEMA` database contains several read-only tables.
 They are actually views, not base tables, so there are no files associated with them, and you cannot set triggers on them.
 Also, there is no database directory with that name.

 Although you can select `INFORMATION_SCHEMA` as the default database with a USE statement, you can only read the contents of tables, not perform INSERT, UPDATE, or DELETE operations on them.